 6) Verification of licensure as an APRN from the state in which an applicant was originally licensed, current state of licensure or any other state in which the applicant has been actively practicing as an APRN within the last 5 years, if applicable, stating:

 A) The time during which the applicant was licensed in that state, including the date of the original issuance of the license; and

 B) Whether the file on the applicant contains any record of disciplinary actions taken or pending.

 b) An applicant for licensure as an APRN under Section 65-5 of the Act may apply to the Division for a temporary permit, on forms provided by the Division, to practice as an APRN prior to the issuance of the APRN license.
 Temporary permits will not be issued prior to granting an APRN full practice authority under Section 65-43 of the Act.

 A) The application shall include a completed, signed application for licensure, as set forth in subsection (a).

 B) The application shall include documentation from an approved certifying body set forth in subsection (a)(2) indicating the date the applicant is scheduled to sit for the examination.
 Upon successful completion of the examination, proof of certification shall be submitted to the Division from the certifying body.

-C) An APN who will be practicing in a hospital or ambulatory surgical treatment center in accordance with 210 ILCS 5/6.5 shall not be required to have prescriptive authority or a written collaborative agreement pursuant to the Act and this Part.
+C) An APRN who will be practicing in a hospital or ambulatory surgical treatment center in accordance with Section 6.5 of the Ambulatory Surgical Treatment Center Act shall not be required to have prescriptive authority or a written collaborative agreement pursuant to the Act and this Part.

-D) An APN applicant who will be practicing outside of a hospital or ambulatory surgical treatment center shall provide a certifying statement indicating that the APN applicant has entered into a collaborative agreement as required by Section 65-35 of the Act.
+D) An APRN applicant who will be practicing outside of a hospital or ambulatory surgical treatment center shall provide a certifying statement indicating that the APRN applicant has entered into a written collaborative agreement as required by Section 65-35 of the Act.